lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       and thus the CFN does not strictly correspond to the N least significant bits of the actual absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.

+   AFN: AFN stands for Absolute Fragment Number.
+This field has a size of A bits.
+'A' may be greater than N. The AFN is an unsigned integer that carries the absolute fragment number that corresponds to a fragment from an IPv6 packet.
+The AFN MUST be set sequentially and in increasing order, starting from 0.

    MIC:  MIC stands for Message Integrity Check.
 This field has a size of M
       bits.
 It is computed by the sender over the complete IPv6 packet before fragmentation by